Just because a skirt is vintage and a “go-with-everything” piece, doesn’t mean it can’t be a little hot number. This project proves that point!

 Here above I’ve paired my black skirt with a resale store jacket, which is originally from Target, as well as the lacy top underneath.
 The jacket, though modern, has a sort of nod to the 30’s in my opinion, with its Deco style fan shaped shell design.
 My earrings are also fan shaped shells…carved mother of pearl to be exact.
 I also wore my old vintage 1930’s era leather T-strap shoes (although you can’t see them in the above picture).
 Enough ensemble clarifications, let’s get down to –

 FABRIC: My skirt’s fabric is a mystery content which has a textured look and feel of shantung.
-You can see some of the texture in the picture at right.
 I’m assuming it is a polyester, but I’m hoping there’s a small percent of rayon in the fabric.
 It comes from a stash of fabric that was given to me from my Grandmother.
 There was only a small cut of this fabric, and it wasn’t even a whole ‘selvedge-to-selvedge’ amount.

 TIME TO COMPLETE: This skirt was quick and easy only taking 6 to 8 hours from cutting to finish.
 It was done on March 19, 2014.

 THE INSIDES: All the inside seams are covered in lace hem tape.
 The hem is doubled under, while the waistband is neatly and easily finished.
 See the above right picture of the inside of the box pleat.
 I am proud of my fine looking insides for this skirt!

 TOTAL COST: Nothing!
 This is the best part!